 Consider Putting On Loose Strings

-A valid alternative to an unstring guitar.
+It's a valid alternative to an unstring guitar.
 If you are not ready to put on new strings for your guitar, you can use old strings and attach them, albeit loose enough for easy removal.

-As a matter of fact, even if the guitar has strings attached, it’s likewise advisable to lower its tune a notch so that the neck doesn’t bend forward.
-This is not strictly necessary, and, furthermore, it’s highly unlikely that this effect might be seen after weeks of storage, although a noticeable difference can be felt in a year’s time.
+As a matter of fact, even if the guitar has strings attached, it's likewise advisable to lower its tune a notch so that the neck doesn't bend forward.
+This is not strictly necessary, and it's highly unlikely that this effect might be seen after weeks of storage, although a noticeable difference can be felt in a year's time.